Rau-N/DomainSentinel/README.md

 ---

-## Setup instructions (Local Testing)
+## Setup instructions

-Step 1: **Create the Plugin**
+Step 1: **Load/import the plugin into traefik**

-1. Create a directory for the plugin inside the `plugins-local` folder, such as `traefik/plugins-local/src/DomainSentinel/`.
-The name of the plugin directory must match the name from the import statement of the `.traefik.yml` manifest file, in this case it's `DomainSentinel`.

-2. Place the plugin’s Go source code files in this directory:

-    - main.go (contains the plugin logic).
-    - .traefik.yml (meta file for loading the plugin)
-    - Other necessary Go files (if any).

-    Here's an example structure:

-    ```bash
-    traefik/
-    ├── plugins-local/
-    │   └── src/
-    │       └── DomainSentinel/
-    │           ├── .traefik.yml
-    │           ├── go.mod
-    │           └── main.go
-    ```

-Step 2: **Configure Traefik for Local Plugins**

-1. Edit your Traefik static configuration file (e.g., traefik.yml or traefik.toml), and enable experimental local plugins:
+1. Edit your Traefik static configuration file (e.g., traefik.yml or traefik.toml), and add the plugin's Github repository:

     Example: `traefik.yml`:
     ```yaml
     experimental:
-      localPlugins:
+      plugins:
         domainSentinel:
-          moduleName: DomainSentinel
+          moduleName: "github.com/Rau-N/DomainSentinel"
+          version: "v1.0.0"
     ```

-2. Edit your Traefik `docker-compose.yml` file and create a bind-mount for the `plugins-local` directory in order to make it available for the traefik container.

-    Example: `docker-compose.yml`:
-    ```yaml
-    services:
-      edgerouter:
-        image: traefik:2.11
-        container_name: traefik
-        security_opt:
-          - no-new-privileges:true
-        ports:
-          - 80:80
-          - 443:443
-          - 11111:11111
-        restart: "always"
-        volumes:
-          - /etc/localtime:/etc/localtime:ro
-          - /var/run/docker.sock:/var/run/docker.sock:ro
-          - ./config:/etc/traefik
-          - ./plugins-local:/plugins-local
-          - ./letsencrypt:/letsencrypt
-          - /certs:/certs
-        networks:
-          - edgerouter

-    networks:
-      edgerouter:
-        external: true
-    ```
+    **Ensure to use the current version tag.**

-Step 3: **Configure Dynamic Configuration**
+Step 2: **Configure Dynamic Configuration**

-1. Create a dynamic configuration file (e.g., dynamic.yml) that defines how the plugin should behave:
+1. Create a new or use an already existing dynamic configuration file (e.g., dynamic.yml) that defines how the plugin should behave:

     Example `dynamic.yml`:
     ```yaml